DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 ### Life Eternal
 _**Way of Confluence:** 10th level_<br>
-You can use your powerful connection to the<br> Force to keep fighting when others would fall.<br> When you are reduced to 0 hit<br> points but not killed outright,<br> you can spend 5 force points to<br> drop to 1 hit point instead.
+You can use your powerful connection to the Force to keep fighting when others would fall.
+When you are reduced to 0 hit points but not killed outright, you can spend 5 force points to drop to 1 hit point instead.